JosueMolinaMorales/mutant-kraken/README.md

     - [Running the tests](#running-the-tests)

 ## Installation
-Kode Kraken is currently in development and is not yet available on crates.io.
+Mutant Kraken is currently in development and is not yet available on crates.io.
 To install, clone the repository and run `cargo run` in the root directory to get the help menu.

 ## Usage
-Kode Kraken is a mutation testing tool for Kotlin.
+Mutant Kraken is a mutation testing tool for Kotlin.
 It is currently in development and is not yet ready for use.
 To use, clone the repository and run `cargo run` in the root directory to get the help menu.

 To run the tests, run `cargo test` in the root directory.